 Jenna is a contemporary dance artist interested in the performance of dance and all that comes from making and sharing with others.
-Based in Edinburgh, Jenna has been making, teaching and supporting dance in Scotland for the past two years.
+Based in Edinburgh, Jenna has been making, teaching and supporting dance in Scotland for the past three years.
 She values inclusivity and knowing everyone has the chance to find joy from dance.
 As well as being a dance artist, Jenna works part-time for a health charity in Pilton, and for the past few months has been coordinating outdoor activities linked to walking.

 Since graduating in 2019 Jenna’s choreographic work has been programmed by Brighton Fringe, Surge, Visual Arts Scotland, and most recently by The Work Room, Dance North Scotland, Citymoves Dance and Tramway.
 Jenna was part of the DEBs programme in 2019, mentored by Angus Balbernie.
 She is also a member of Vaiven Dance Collective and regularly collaborates with dancers Alexandra Tsiapi, Francesca Till and Carmen Berbel.